nguyencongcuong/tuebi/tuebi-api/README.md

 # NESTJS SCRIPT

+- `nest`: Show help commands
 - `nest new <name>`: Generate a new NestJS application
-- `nest g resource`: Generate new resource with REST API
+- `nest g resource`: Generate new resource with REST API https://docs.nestjs.com/recipes/crud-generator
 - `nest g service`: Generate a new service

 # MORE DOCS